g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 ## A recap on how to run and build a Yew app
 Let us walk through a step-by-step guide on how to run and build a Yew application:

-* Step 1: Install Rust and Cargo.
-For those who have not yet done so, please install Rust and Cargo from the guidelines found on [rustup.rs](https://rustup.rs/).
+* Step 1: Install Rust and `Cargo`.
+For those who have not yet done so, please install Rust and `Cargo` from the guidelines found on [rustup.rs](https://rustup.rs/).

 * Step 2: Create a New Yew Project.
-Create a new binary project using Cargo
+Create a new binary project using `Cargo`

 ```bash
 cargo new --bin yew_app